Box Elder Peak

 When to Climb

-Summer temps can range between 75 to 90 degrees in the daytime to 30 degrees at night.
-There is an average temperature of 86.9 degrees.
-In early Summer there may be a lot of mosquitoes so bring bug spray.
+Summer temps can range between 75 to 85 degrees in the daytime to 30 degrees at night.
+In Wellsville, the average temperature is 86.9 degrees in summer.
+There may be a lot of mosquitoes so bring bug spray.

-May and June are a great time for Spring snow climbs.
-Another good time to visit is in the Fall when the colors are changing.
+May is the best time for spring snow climbs.
+Another good time to visit is in autumn when the colors are changing.
 This last from mid-September to early October.
 Sardine Canyon is very colorful during this time.

 This area can get very cold in winter.
 The average low temperature in January is 13.7 degrees.
-This is colder than other areas in the Wasatch Mountains.
+This is colder than other areas in the Wasatch.

 There are no campgrounds near the Wellsville Mountains.
 There are plenty of primitive places to camp and backcountry camping is allowed.
-The Coldwater Canyon trailhead has a few nice sites.
-Coldwater Lake is a popular place to camp.
+The Coldwater Canyon trailhead has a few sites.
+Coldwater Lake is a good place to camp.

 Backcountry Camping Regulations: